 Zonisamide is a new generation anticonvulsant that is typically used in combination with other antiepileptic medications for partial onset seizures.
 Zonisamide has not been associated with elevations in serum aminotransferase levels and clinically apparent drug induced liver disease has been reported with its use but is very rare.

 Prospective studies suggest that chronic zonisamide therapy may be accompanied by mild increases in serum alkaline phosphatase levels, but it has not been linked to significant increases in serum aminotransferase levels.
-Clinically apparent hepatotoxicity from zonisamide must be quite rare, as few case reports of hepatic injury linked to zonisamide have been published.
+Clinically apparent hepatotoxicity from zonisamide is quite rare, as few case reports of hepatic injury linked to zonisamide have been published.
 Zonisamide is typically used in combination with other anticonvulsants and its separate role in causing liver injury is often difficult to delineate.
 Zonisamide has been linked to a single case report of cholestatic hepatitis associated with vanishing bile duct syndrome that ultimately resolved.
 More commonly, zonisamide has been linked to cases of hypersensitivity (DRESS syndrome) with rash, fever, eosinophilia, renal failure and/or mild liver test abnormalities.
 In most instances the hepatic injury was cholestatic and arose 3 to 8 weeks after starting therapy.

 Mechanism of Injury

 The mechanism of zonisamide hepatotoxicity is unknown but is likely to be hypersensitivity.
+Cases of drug hypersensitivity to zonisamide have been linked to HLA-A*02:07 in Japanese subjects.

 Outcome and Management

 A few cases of cholestatic liver injury attributed to zonisamide has been published, with complete recovery in most patients but with persistent liver test abnormalities in at least one patient.
 Zonisamide has not been linked to acute liver failure or chronic liver injury.
 Patients who develop the anticonvulsant hypersensitivity syndrome should avoid other aromatic anticonvulsants or start them only with careful monitoring.
+Hypersensitivity reactions to anticonvulsants including zonisamide may benefit from corticosteroid therapy but the efficacy of such therapy in altering the outcome of liver injury has not been proven.

 Case 1.
 Cholestatic hepatitis and bile duct injury attributed to zonisamide.